mrakgr/The-Spiral-Language/readme.md

 The type variables after the first one are the ones related to it, the kind of the selector is derived from them.

-In Spiral, the kinds of the foralls are not automatically derived, instead when an anotation is not provided they are assumed to be `*`.
+In Spiral, the kinds of the foralls are not automatically derived, instead when an annotation is not provided they are assumed to be `*`.

 ```
 prototype is_bigger_than_five a : a -> bool